paddor/crypto_box/README.md

 (even before it will be terminated right after `open_box` exits with an error code).

-In a pipeline, you cannot know how long the data from STDIN is, unless you want to read everything into memory (or a temporary file) before starting to write to STDOUT.
-After 0.3.0, I wanted this Crypto Box to have a small memory footprint, no matter how large the input.
+**Reason**: In a pipeline, it's impossible to know how long the data from STDIN is, unless you want to read everything into memory (or a temporary file) before starting to write to STDOUT.
+Starting with 0.4.0, Crypto Box works in chunks to keep a small memory footprint, no matter how large the input.
 That's why it works like this.

 ### No padding
 There's no padding involved, even when the plaintext input's length is 0.
 The